 The solution was a practical one.
 Since the new moon can appear either 29 or 30 days after the beginning of the previous month, the distant communities began to count fifteen days from both of the days on which Rosh Chodesh might occur and to observe both of those days as the festival day of Sukkot out of “doubt” (misafek) as to which day was really the proper date.
 They did the same with other festivals in other months.
 This custom (yom tov sheni, the “second festival day”) has remained in effect in traditional Diaspora Jewish communities.
 In the land of Israel, by contrast, where news of the Court’s new moon announcement could reach the community prior to the onset of the festivals, the festival days remained a one-day observance.

 Rosh HaShanah, for reasons too detailed to go into here, is an exception to the above.
-It is nowadays observed for two days in the land of Israel as well as in the Diaspora.
+It is nowadays observed for two days in the land of Israel, as well as in the Diaspora.

 The Reform Movement, from its beginnings in the 19th century, reinstated the Biblical standard of observing each festival day, including Rosh HaShanah, as one day.
 Since we no longer rely upon the eyewitness system for determining the calendar, the reasons given for maintaining the “second festival day” (Talmud, Beitzah 4b) are no longer compelling for us.
 Yet as mentioned above, some Reform congregations in North America have chosen to observe Rosh HaShanah for two days for a number of reasons, such as the desire to recover the traditional observance or to be in solidarity with our fellow Jews in the land of Israel and all over the world.
-It’s a very good example of the pluralism and the variety of Jewish life in the Reform Movement.
+It’s a very good example of the pluralism and the variety of Jewish life in the Reform Jewish community.